recyclarr/recyclarr/README.md

   * Ability to convert preferred with negative scores to "Must not contain" terms.
 * Sonarr Quality Definitions
   * Anime and Non-Anime quality definitions are now synced to Sonarr
+* Radarr Quality Definition can be synced (there's only one for now).
 * Configuration support using YAML
   * Many command line arguments can instead be provided in YAML configuration to reduce the redundancy of using the CLI.